Biden waives ethics rules for former union bosses who now work in White House

 The CDC had originally prepared guidelines that allowed in-school instruction regardless of transmission rates.
 But at the suggestion of the union, the language was adjusted to include a provision that granted remote work for those "who have a household member" or "who have documented high-risk conditions or who are at increased risk."

-Frustrated parents and city officials nationwide have launched lawsuits accusing teachers' unions of utilizing the pandemic to bargain for increased benefits by refusing to re-enter the classroom.
+Frustrated parents and city officials nationwide have launched lawsuits and accused teachers' unions of utilizing the pandemic to bargain for increased benefits by refusing to re-enter the classroom.

 The AFT political action committee further granted more than $1.6 million in funding to Democratic congressional campaigns and committees between January and March, according to FEC filings.